Frequently Asked Questions

 How long does the initial consultation take?

-About 90 minutes, including the diagnostic procedures.
+Allow 90 minutes for the consultation and diagnostic procedures.

 How do I know if I’m a candidate for LASIK?